 There’s something about summer that draws people to the outdoors.
-Clear skies, green landscapes, and warm weather have a way of turning an average indoor event into an outdoor extravaganza.
 Everything from dinners, mixers, and weddings find their way outside.
-Unfortunately the summer heat can make it difficult to keep enough ice on hand, so we’ve put together a few tips for maximizing your ice supply while catering events outdoors.
+Unfortunately, it’s hard to keep enough ice on hand in the heat, so we have tips for maximizing your ice supply while catering events outdoors.

-Ice may not be the talk of a party, but it will quickly become the topic of every conversation if you run out.
+Ice may not be the talk of a party, but it will quickly will be if you run out.

-There are some hard and fast rules you should consider following when providing ice for an outdoor event.
+There are some hard and fast rules you should follow when providing ice for an outdoor event.

 Make Sure You Have Enough Ice

-You need a plentiful supply of ice to host any event that provides drinks, but it’s even more important if you decide to move that event outside.
-Heat from the outdoors tends to make people thirsty and the ice melts faster, meaning repeat trips to the bar.
+You need plenty of ice to host any event where drinks are served, but it’s even more important if the event is outside.
+The outdoor heat makes ice melt faster and makes people thirsty, meaning repeat trips to the bar.

 Put Drinks on Ice Before the Event Starts

-Have you ever been the first one to an outdoor event, reach into a stocked ice bin full of bottles only to find the beverage is still warm?
+Have you ever been the first one to an outdoor event and reached into a stocked ice bin full of bottles only to find the beverage is still warm?

-Ice cools a 12 oz bottle faster than just throwing it in the freezer.
-If you want your beverage nice and cold, it only takes about 15 minutes.
+Ice cools a 12-ounce bottle faster than just throwing it in a fridge.
+If you want your beverage nice and cold, it only takes about 15 minutes to chill on ice.
 For a larger bottle, like a bottle of champagne or 2-liter of soda, it takes 20 to 30 minutes.
 If you are putting a lot of bottles and cans into a large ice bin, 30 minutes should be enough time to make sure all your drinks are ready for guests.